slx200426/DIP_homework/assignments/hw3/README.md

 ## Overview

-This repository is Kari's implementation of **Assignment 3** of DIP.
+This repository is Linxuan Sun's implementation of **Assignment 3** of DIP.
 It contains **two tasks**:

 1. **Bundle Adjustment Implementation**